adstuart/azure-privatelink-dns-microhack/README.md

 # Scenario

-Contoso group is a consumer electrical retail company.
-The company works within a regulated industry and would like to secure their use of Azure PaaS services.
-As part of the evaluation the IT team has started to look at using **Azure Private Link**.
+Contoso group is a consumer retail finance company.
+The organisation works within a regulated industry and would like to secure their use of Azure Platform-as-a-service (PaaS) products.
+As part of their ongoing evaluation of platform features, the IT team has started to look at using **Azure Private Link**.

 ## Context

 This MicroHack scenario walks through the use of Azure Private Link with a focus on the required changes needed for DNS.
 Specifically this builds up to include working with a an existing custom DNS infrastrucutre (I.e. a customer using their own Virtual Machines for Internal DNS Resolution).
 In this lab we use Microsoft DNS running on top of Microsoft Windows Server 2019, but your customer could be using another DNS solution such as BIND on Linux, or Infoblox.

+This lab is not a full explanation of Azure Private Link as a technology, please consider the following articles required pre-reading to build foundational knowledge.

+aka.ms/whatisprivatelink - Introductory video on Private Link aka.ms/whyprivatelink - High level white paper exploring the requirement for Private Link.

+Optional (read this after completing this lab to take your learning even deeper!

+aka.ms/privatelinkdns - Technical white paper introducing the DNS challenge when working with Private Link

 # Pre-requisites

 ## Overview

-In order to use the MicroHack time most effectively, the following s should be completed prior to starting the session.
+In order to use the MicroHack time most effectively, the following tasks should be completed prior to starting the session.

-With these pre-requisites in place, we can focus on building the differentiated knowledge in Private Link that is required when working with the product, rather than spending hours repeating simple tasks such as setting up Virtual Networks and Virtual Machines.
+With these pre-requisites in place, we can focus on building the differentiated knowledge in Private Link that is required when working with the product, rather than spending hours repeating relatively simple tasks such as setting up Virtual Networks and Virtual Machines.

-At the end of this seciton your base lab build looks as follows:
+At the end of this section  your base lab build looks as follows:

 ![image](images/base.png)